filip123go/Email-Sender-Java/README.md

 "emailBody":"This is the body"
 }

-A scheduler will be added in the code in the future.
+A scheduler for the emails will be added in the future.

 Technologies: Swagger, Maven, SpringBoot, javax.mail, json